-Selects running the adjacent scrpt using the Custom Terminal Session Command (which may only be modified through the Advanced... button).
+Selects running the adjacent script using the Custom Terminal Session Command (which may only be modified through the Advanced... button).
 It defaults to being an X Terminal.

-Brings the session manager to the top and expands the Scripts branch(s) for the current mode's script(s).
-See "Scripts" on page 5-58.
+Brings the session manager to the top and expands the Scripts branches for the current mode's scripts.
+See "Scripts" on page 5-60.